Small business owners need to reduce their bottom line. But too often with healthcare, they feel stuck.

 Individual plans are discounted by tax credits which limit how much individuals have to pay on healthcare costs.
 The more expensive the plan, the bigger the tax credit discount.
 Which means the cost of individual insurance stays more stable than traditional group plans.

 Thanks to the new American Rescue Plan, these discounts have actually doubled, and even more discounts are available to people who did not qualify before.
-Now more than ever, group plans cannot compete with individual prices.
 As a result, small business owners can finally cut costs and gain control over their health benefits.

 2. Opt for HSAs instead of Copays